Ibrahim Al-Hassan: International career

 Ibrahim Al-Hassan holds the nationalities of both Sudan and Qatar, and he decided to declare for the national team of the latter.

 Youth career

 He made five appearances for Qatar U20, two of which came during the 2023 AFC U-20 Asian Cup group stage.

 He made his debut for Qatar U20 during AFC U-20 Asian Cup qualification during a 3–1 away victory against Nepal U20 on 12 September 2022.

 Al-Hassan returned to the Qatar U20 team during 2025 AFC U-20 Asian Cup qualification in September 2024, scoring one goal in all three of Qatar U20's matches (with his first goal coming in a 3–0 win against Singapore U20 on 25 September 2024) as they qualified for the final tournament.

 He would then feature during all three of their matches at the final tournament as Qatar U20 were eliminated during the group stage.
+On 18 March 2025, during the 1–1 friendly draw against Egypt U20, he injured his anterior cruciate ligament.